IanConery/looseCode/STYLE-GUIDE.md

 ### Semicolons

 * Don't forget semicolons at the end of lines.
-There will be no discussion about this.
-We are not going to rely on the interpreter to put them where they belong for us.
+We should not rely on the interpreter to put them where they belong for us as this can lead to broken code.

   ```javascript
   // good: